 In this post we’ll be exploring how to use AI to edit photos and digital images.

-My first attempt at creating “digital art” was using some “fancy” photo apps that allowed me to add filters and different graphic effects on one of my first smartphones, a nifty little Taiwanese-made HTC.
+My first attempt at creating “digital art” with the help of AI was using some “fancy” photo apps that allowed me to add filters and different graphic effects on one of my first smartphones, a nifty little Taiwanese-made HTC.

 I used some overlays and fading effects to create more interesting photos.
 It got kind of addicting.
 As the AI technology got better, I found an app called Mirror Lab, which introduced me to the idea of fractal digital art for the first time.
 I enjoyed using this app so much that I ended up buying the lifetime pro version to remove ads.